 Restoration: Marti Watch with Standard/AS 1686 Movement

-I got this Marti watch in a batch and decided to restore it.
-The brand is a jeweler’s brand from Amsterdam, the Netherlands.
-I’d date this Marti to be a 1960s watch.
-The movement is a Standard/ AS 1686 with 17 jewels.
-The watch had a very bad crystal, a dirty dial and the movement was dry and full of debris as well.
+I got this watch in a batch and decided to restore it.
+Marti is a jeweler’s brand from Amsterdam, and the movement is a Standard/ AS 1686 with 17 jewels.
+The watch had a terrible crystal, a dirty dial, and the movement was dry and full of debris as well.
 It ran irregularly with a low amplitude.

-As always, I start with removing the balance and the pallets.
+As always, I start by removing the balance and the pallets.

 Then I flip it to the dial side to remove the motion works and the keyless works.